vercte/vercte/README.md

 - LOGO

 And some less-regarded-as-programming markup ones:
-> - CSS & HTML
+- CSS & HTML
-> - Markdown (of course, that's what I'm writing this in)
+- Markdown (of course, that's what I'm writing this in)

+And other stuff:
+- (some of) Bash
+- Vim

 Thanks for reading this short bio!
 One final thing, just look at my projects down there ⬇